What Makes the Horizons Marijuana Life Sciences Index ETF Special

 It’s no wonder, then, that marijuana ETFs are generating a lot of interest.
-Several new additions have come into what was previously a rather thin field occupied by only one ETF: Horizons Marijuana Life Sciences Index ETF (TSE:HMMJ).
-The Horizons ETF was the first Canadian marijuana-focused ETF, and HMMJ ETF stock has had a rip-roaring run so far.
+Several new additions have come into what was previously a rather thin field occupied by only one ETF: Horizons Marijuana Life Sciences Index ETF (OTCMKTS:HMLSF, TSE:HMMJ).
+This was the first Canadian marijuana-focused ETF, and it has had a rip-roaring run so far.

 In the last six months, we’ve seen the ETF jump by over 109% in gains.
-That includes a pretty disastrous February that brought down virtually the entire marijuana market, positioning HMMJ ETF stock as one of the stronger performers over that time.
+That includes a pretty disastrous February that brought down virtually the entire marijuana market, positioning the HMLSF ETF as one of the stronger performers over that time.

 That’s what you get with an ETF, after all: less volatility and more stability.
 Sure, the highs won’t be as high, but the lows also won’t totally wipe out your portfolio.

-Aphria Inc (OTCMKTS:APHQF), (TSE:APH) is a perfect example of why many investors prefer ETFs like HMMJ over specific stock picks.
+Aphria Inc (OTCMKTS:APHQF, TSE:APH) is a perfect example of why many investors prefer ETFs like the Horizons Marijuana Life Sciences Index ETF over specific stock picks.

-APH stock gained about 122% versus HMMJ’s 110% over the past six months, but, since the beginning of 2018, APH has plummeted by 26% versus Horizon’s three percent.
+APH stock gained about 122% versus HMLSF’s 110% over the past six months, but, since the beginning of 2018, APH has plummeted by 26% versus Horizon’s three percent.

 Chart courtesy of StockCharts.com